‘Green’ Tea Antioxidants and LED Light Therapy – A Perfect Pairing!

 Maysama’s medical grade green rooibos extract is 70 x more potent than red rooibos in terms of its antioxidant capacity.
 By comparison, standard green rooibos has just 10 x the antioxidant potential of red rooibos.

 MAYSAMA’ green rooibos is of pharmaceutical grade.
-This not only means that it is a highly potent ingredient, but one that meets strict regulatory guidelines for purity, ensuring that the bacterial count is very low.
+This not only means that it is a highly potent ingredient, but one that meets strict regulatory guidelines for purity, ensuring that the bacterial count and heavy metal content is very low.
 This is not the case with organic or natural products.

 Cosmetic products have undergone regulatory testing to ensure that they meet strict requirements for stability.
 They will contain a preservative system that ensures bacteria cannot grow in the product.